 Even though I owned enough material possessions and had many great opportunities going, the more I compared myself with others (particularly on social media) the greater my insecurity became and I was no longer feeling content.

-If you’ve ever binge watched HGTV shows, you know that your house can look sad and outdated afterwards.
+If you’ve ever binge-watched HGTV shows, you know that your house can look sad and outdated afterward.
 Comparison doesn’t help you to love the home you have either.
 It fuels jealousy and makes you desire things that you don’t currently have, which makes us discontent.

 When people accumulate a greater amount of things, it doesn’t end up making them happier.
 It actually adds stress, chaos, and leads to a continuous cycle of wanting more things.

 What makes humans the happiest is enjoying relationships, being creative, feeling successful at a skill, and doing acts of service for others, for example.

 Allow yourself to be filled up with those parts of life, and I guarantee you’ll feel more fulfilled and grateful.
 Remember that happiness is not found in stuff.
 It’s found in gratitude for what you have and in creating a life that aligns with your goals and values.